platform-experience/serviceportal-widget-library/donut-widgets/pe-donut-chart/Readme.md

 ## Installation

-Installation is very simple, you can just download the update set **pe-donut-chart-update-set.xml** and install it on your instance.
+Installation is very simple, you can just download the update set **pe-donut-chart.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 There is one option and a sample data set available in the Server script resource.